evirunurm/colorless/README.md

   - ~~Fix sections loading slow.~~
   - ~~Get rid of some socials in header.~~
   - ~~Background image positioned.~~
-  - Home section stylesheet.
+  - ~~Home section stylesheet.~~
-  - Develop Lore section.
+  - ~~Develop Lore section.~~
-  - Make music cover hover to have a border image.
-  - Form working in Contact section.
-  - Text contact form.
-  - More sophisticated footer.
-  - Links in header.
-  - Change mobile nav button to become a cross.
-  - Better cursor follower.
   - ~~Change Colorless Font src file.~~
-  - In case there are no links in Music section, a text saying something like "Not out yet".
+  - ~~In case there are no links in Music section, a text saying something like "Not out yet".~~
-  - In music section, same distance between each cover.
-Border on the outer side instead of separation.
+  - ~~In music section, same distance between each cover.
+Border on the outer side instead of separation.~~
-  - Faster animation in Covers and Sections.
+  - ~~Faster animation in Covers and Sections.~~
-  - Back to the top animation research: custom.
   - ~~More space between link in mobile nav.~~
   - ~~Change nav in Phone.~~
-  - Change covers.
+  - ~~Change covers.~~
   - ~~Change header, replacing logo.~~
   - ~~Change header, responsiveness.~~
   - ~~Change header, margins and alignment.~~
   - ~~Change size logo.~~
-  - Change background img
   - ~~Fixed nav burger mobile + invert()~~
   - Animation in mobile menu
+  - Button in Contact must have a custom border.
+  - Favicon
+  - Change background img
+  - Back to the top animation research: custom.
+  - Form working in Contact section.
+  - Text contact form.
+  - More sophisticated footer.
+  - Links in header.
+  - Cursor follower.
+  - Contact font size in phone smaller.